JawaraGordon/css-masks/README.md

-# Mask Shape Picker
+# Color Mask Morph

-## A JavaScript / CSS tool that allows you to pick from a list of mask shapes and apply them to different hex-colored backgrounds.
+## A JavaScript application that allows you to pick from a list of mask shapes, add an image URL and apply them to different backgrounds with hex values with a built-in background color picker.

 ### Features

-- The tool is built using two custom functions that listen for changes on the form drop-down and input.
+- This app is built using custom functions that listen for changes on the form drop-down and sanitized inputs.
-- The functions work together to apply the correct SVG mask to the color of your choosing.
+- The functions work together to apply the correct SVG mask to the image and color of your choosing.
+- You can and an image URL address (ending in .jpg or .png format) to create a mask layer on top of an image. (transparent PNG files work best)
+- Use the color picker widget to instantly change the background color while generating a hex code value that can be copied to the shape color input field.
+- Available shapes are: circle, square,triangle, diamond, pentagon, hexagon, octagon and star.

 ### Live Demo